Sports in Dallas: Men's basketball

 The Mavericks' minor league affiliate, the Texas Legends, play in Frisco, Texas, and compete in the NBA G League.
 The franchise began as the Colorado 49ers in 2006, and moved to Frisco in 2009.
 The Legends play their home games at the Comerica Center in Frisco.

 Women's basketball

 The Dallas Wings of the WNBA play home games at the College Park Center on the campus of University of Texas at Arlington.
-The franchise relocated to the North Texas market in 2015 from Tulsa, Oklahoma, where they were known as the Tulsa Shock.
+The franchise relocated to the North Texas market in 2015 from Tulsa, Oklahoma, where it was known as the Tulsa Shock.

+The Wings will relocate to downtown Dallas at the Memorial Arena, part of the Kay Bailey Hutchison Convention Center, in 2026.